Home

 Red

-• passwords, keys, private links
+• Passwords, private keys, recovery codes, or private links

-• personal identifiers
+• Personal identifiers

-• medical or legal details you have not anonymized
+• Medical or legal details you have not anonymized

-• financial account numbers or full payment details
+• Financial account numbers or full payment details

 Yellow

-• anything that would hurt if it leaked
+• Anything that would hurt if it leaked

-• private photos or sensitive personal messages
+• Private photos or sensitive personal messages

 Green

-• your own notes
+• Your own general notes

-• content you would post publicly
+• Content you would post publicly

-• general questions without identifying details
+• General questions without identifying details

 Work Privacy Traffic Light